How Does a Breast Reduction Surgery Work?Body Plastic Surgery

 What Is Breast Reduction Surgery?

-Breast reduction surgery, also known as reduction mammoplasty, is a major operation in which the extra fats, tissues, and skin are removed from the breast to make it look better.
-Women with abnormally large breasts usually suffer from rash under the breasts, shoulder and neck pain, backache, numb fingers, physical activity limitations, and low self-confidence.
+Breast reduction surgery, also known as breast reduction mammoplasty, is a major operation in which the extra fats, tissues, and skin are removed from the breast to make it look better.
+Women with abnormally large breasts (Macromastia) usually suffer from rash under the breasts, shoulder and neck pain, backache, numb fingers, physical activity limitations, and low self-confidence.
 Breast reduction surgery can eliminate all these problems by making the breasts smaller and firmer.

 Who Can Get Reduction Mammoplasty?